-As of 2023, the World Bank reports an estimated 700 million people living in poverty, with a global extreme poverty rate of 9.4 percent.1 This statistic shows the considerable number of people experiencing the devastating consequences of impoverishment.
-Poverty is a complex system that has numerous causes and outcomes that impact an individual's access to resources, influence the opportunities and choices afforded, decrease one's power and voice, and hinder human security.2 Furthermore, the concept of poverty is marked by not only a lack of material
+As of 2023, the World Bank reports an estimated 700 million people living in poverty, with a global extreme poverty rate of 9.4 percent.
+This statistic shows the considerable number of people experiencing the devastating consequences of impoverishment.
+Poverty is a complex system that has numerous causes and outcomes that impact an individual's access to resources, influence the opportunities and choices afforded, decrease one's power and voice, and hinder human security.
+Furthermore, the concept of poverty is marked by not only a lack of material resources but also instances of negative psychological effects.
+These can include experiences of vulnerability and breakdowns in social relationships.
+Poverty can occur because of various agents, as well as be a result of unequal systems of power that have been established for the benefit of the non-poor.

-1 Kofi Tettah Baah et al., "March 2023 Global Poverty Update from the World Bank: The Challenge of Estimating Poverty in the Pandemic," World Bank Blogs (blog), March 29, 2023, https://blogs.worldbank.org/opendata/march-2023-global-poverty-update-world-bank-challenge resources, but also instances of negative psychological effects.
-These can include experiences of vulnerability and breakdowns in social relationships.3 Poverty can occur because of various agents, as well as be a result of unequal systems of power that have been established for the benefit of the non-poor.4
+&lt;sup>1Kofi Tettah Baah et al., "March 2023 Global Poverty Update from the World Bank: The Challenge of Estimating Poverty in the Pandemic," World Bank Blogs (blog), March 29, 2023, https://blogs.worldbank.org/opendata/march-2023-global-poverty-update-world-bank-challenge-estimating-poverty-pandemic.

--estimating-poverty-pandemic.